 - These rocks contained layers or strata. sedimentary rocks are called stratified rocks.

-- The sedimentary rocks deposited in seas and oceans in sequential order.
+- The sedimentary rocks are deposited in seas and oceans in sequential order.

 - These rocks are characterized by joints of different sizes.

-- usually, the sedimentary rocks are porous and permeable.
+- usually, these rocks are porous and permeable.